AlicornLunaa/GrapplingHook/README.md

         - Primary fire launches and reels
         - Secondary fire expands the reel
         - Reload detaches

+    - Icy
+        - Will freeze in air immediately after releasing primary

     - Zipline
         - Sticks to surfaces